Linux Quick Reference Guide

-After creating a file with an editor such as pico or vi (see section IV), you can type ls -F to verify that the file was created.
+After creating a file with an editor such as pico (Astro only), nano (HPC and Compute), or vi (see section IV), you can type ls -F to verify that the file was created.
 You can view the contents of the file by typing cat filename or more filename and pressing Enter.
 If you use the more command, the system will display one screen of the file at a time.
 To proceed to the next screen, press the Spacebar.
 To exit before viewing the entire file, type q.

-Pico and vi are two editors that you can use to create and edit files.
-Pico is a simple, straightforward editor useful for basic text editing.
-Vi is a standard Unix editor which offers more features than pico but takes longer to learn.
+The pico and nano editors are simple, straightforward programs useful for basic text editing.
+The vi editor is a standard Linux program that offers more features than pico but takes longer to learn.

-This section will cover the basics for using pico.
+If you are using Astro, this section will cover the basics of pico.
 To use vi, see Educational Bulletin E-310, Unix Editor (vi) .

-To access pico, type pico filename and press Enter.
+If you are using Astro, type pico filename and press Enter.
+If you are using HPC or Compute, type nano filename and press Enter.
 Filename is the name of an existing file or the name of a new file you will create.
 This command will bring you into the pico screen.

 Once you are in the pico screen, you will see commands along the bottom of the screen.
 These commands are prefaced by the Control (^) character.
 In order to activate a command, you must hold down the Control or Ctrl key and tap the letter shown next to the Control character.
 Even though the letters are shown as capital letters, you can type them in lower case.
 For example, if you hold down the Control key and tap the letter g for Get Help, you will see the Pico Help screen.
 If you then press ^V to go to the next screen, you will see a summary of all the pico commands.
 Press ^X to exit Help.